zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-seriesitem.md

 ### kendo:stockChart-navigator-seriesItem-highlight

-Configures the appearance of highlighted points.
+Configures the appearance of highlighted points.** Applicable to candlestick and ohlc series. **

 More documentation is available at [kendo:stockChart-navigator-seriesItem-highlight](stockchart/navigator-seriesitem-highlight).